 My approach for this new learning activities section are:

-Simplified the progress bar to help student tract their learning progress
+Simplified the progress bar to help student track their learning progress

 Add a feature to easily switch between semester and review past classes